suvadip31/portfolio/Market Stock Price Prediction/readme.md

 Investment in Stock market has utter importance in financial world, and plays a crucial role in modern economy.
 To faciliate proper invesments, it is extremely important to have an idea of changes in stock market prices, and hence, a machine learning model predicting market prices will be beneficial.
 Here I have used historical stock price data of Google Inc. to build a machine learning model that predicts stock prices efficiently.
+Data was retrieved from Yahoo!
+Finance.

 ## Summary